Three detours to St Louis

 According to the guide at the Confluence Tower, I could travel Illinois 100 to at least the southern parts of Grafton.
 Since I had to pass through Alton and head north on that road to see the Piasa bird, I began considering the possibility of driving the 15 or 20 miles and taking in the view.

-Heading into Alton from the Confluence Tower, you pass the Melvin Price Locks and Dam noteworthy because it’s the largest of the 26 locks and dams on the Mississippi between St. Paul and St. Louis.
+Heading into Alton from the Confluence Tower, you pass the Melvin Price Locks and Dam noteworthy because it’s the largest of the 26 locks and dams on the Mississippi between Saint Paul and Saint Louis.

 DSCN2431Piasa is an Illini word meaning “the bird that devours men” and was first described in the early nineteenth century by John Russell a professor of Greek and Latin at a nearby college.
 (If made in cooperation with the tribe and in a way that honors the legend, wouldn’t that have been a cool choice for the university mascot?)
 A similar, though wingless creature had been described by Father Jacques Marquette some 145 years prior.
 Did the painting change over time or did Russell embellish?
 No one knows for certain.
-But now you know.
+But now you know at least as much as I know.

 This entry was posted in Great River Road and More 2014.
 Bookmark the permalink.